nicolauria/space-ninja/readme.md

 * CSS3 for additional styling and game effects

 ## Specific Features
+- function for adding gravity and causing the shapes to move up and down
 ```Fruit.prototype.update = function() {
   this.x += this.xV;
   this.y += this.yV;